 The paralinguistic use of clicks is very common in languages of the world: the dental click is said to express annoyance, concern or regret, while the lateral click is used to persuade horses to start or to accelerate.
-Recently, there has been research which shows that clicks may serve an organisational function in discourse in that they can be used to mark the transition between one topic of conversation to another (Wright, 2011).
+However, there has also been research which suggests that clicks may serve an organisational function in discourse in that they can be used to mark the transition between one topic of conversation to another (Wright, 2011).

 The IPA provides 5 click symbols: labial, dental, alveolar, palate-alveolar and lateral.
 These symbols specify the anterior release of these sounds.
 In order to indicate voicing the symbol for the voiced or voiceless velar plosive is added (clicks are essentially double articulations).
 Nasal clicks are transcribed by adding the symbol for the velar nasal.